 MACD is one of the most reliable indicators.
-Although we do not believe in using any indicators more than candlesticks and Bollinger Bands in our own trading and we follow the candlesticks charting and Bollinger Bands trading straggly to find the trade setups, still we believe that MACD is a strong indicator specially for the novice traders who are used to get in and out of the market too early.
+Although we do not believe in using any indicators more than candlesticks and Bollinger Bands in our own trading and we follow the candlesticks charting and Bollinger Bands trading strategy to find the trade setups, still we believe that MACD is a strong indicator, specially for novice traders who are used to get in and out of the markets too early.

 Why MACD Works?

-On the other hand, when they succeed to take a good position, they get out too early with a small profit, because they are afraid of losing the profit the position has made.
+On the other hand, when they succeed to take a good position, they get out too early with a small profit because they are afraid of losing the profit the position has made for them.
 They do not have enough patience to hold a position until it hits the target.
 So they limit their profit because they have no patience to hold their positions longer.

-MACD is a solution for these kinds of problems, because it is delayed and this delay forces you to wait more, both when you are waiting for a trade setup, and when you are holding a position.
-That’s why MACD is recommended both by the Forex and stock traders.
+MACD is a solution for these kinds of problems because it is delayed and this delay forces you to wait more, both when you are waiting for a trade setup, and when you are holding a position.
+That’s why MACD is recommended both by Forex and stock traders.

 (Note: Heikin Ashi is one of the other tools that helps you wait more both before the trade setup and while you are in the market.)

-Sometimes your other indicators and even the price chart, show you a trade setup, but MACD tells you to wait, and it keeps you from going against the trend and losing money.
-Also in many cases that you want to follow a trend, MACD tells you that it is too late and the trend is exhausted and may reverse at any time.
-In this article, I am doing my best to cover all of these cases and help you use MACD in your trades in the best possible way.
+Sometimes your other indicators and even the price chart show you a trade setup, but MACD tells you to wait, and it keeps you from going against the trend and losing money.
+Also, in many cases that you want to follow a trend, MACD tells you that it is too late and the trend is exhausted and may reverse at any time.
+In this article, I will do my best to cover all of these cases and help you use MACD in your trades in the best possible way.

 What Is MACD Definition?